adrianomars/TurretXY/README.md

 To remove noise at the potentiometers, two 10,000 ohm resistors were connected in parallel to the wire connecting to the pins the ADC was reading from and connected to ground.
 This removed noise and allowed for a consistent minimum value of 0 from the ADC.

-  - ADC Readings from potentiometers with one at half-maximum value and the other at max:
+<h4 align="center">ADC Readings from potentiometers with one at half-maximum value and the other at max</h4>

 <p align="center">
   <img src="./images/ADCreadingsCROSSTALK1.PNG" alt="Showing no cross-talk" width=400 height=400>